-In addition to existing benefits, such as strategic geographical location, duty-free exports to the countries of South-Eastern Europe and Russia, one of the lowest corporate tax rates in Europe of 15%, as well as an educated and skilled labour force available at competitive cost, Serbia has prepared a package of financial support to investors.
+In addition to existing benefits, such as strategic geographical location, duty-free exports to the countries of South Eastern Europe and Russia, one of the lowest corporate tax rates in Europe (15%) as well as an educated and skilled labour force available at competitive cost, Serbia has prepared a package of financial support to investors.

-The funds may be awarded for financing investment projects in the manufacturing sector and the services sector that may be subject to international trade.
+Funding may be awarded for financing investment projects in the manufacturing sector, the international trade service sector and the hotel-accommodation services sector.

-Eligible costs are investments in tangible and intangible assets, as of the date of signing of the grant agreement until the deadline for implementation of the investment project, or costs of gross salaries for new jobs created associated with the investment project during the two-year period after achieving full employment as envisaged by the investment project.
-Leasing of business premises is taken into account as an eligible investment cost, provided that the period of lease, from the completion of the investment project, is not less than five years for large enterprises, and not less than three years for small and medium businesses.
+Reasonable costs for which finance may be available include investment in tangible and intangible assets starting from the date of submission of the application for granting incentive funds until the expiry date of the deadline for the realisation of the investment project, in compliance with the contract on granting incentive funds, or gross salaries for new employees in the period of two years after achieving full employment with the beneficiary of incentive funds.
+Leasing of business premises is taken into account as an eligible investment cost for implementing the investment project, provided that the rental period is not shorter than five years for large companies or three years for small and medium-sized enterprises from the expiry date of the time limit for the realisation of the investment project.

-The right to participate in the process of awarding funds is open to investors who have investment projects in specified sectors and that apply for grants before beginning to implement the investment project.
-Users of grants are required to provide a minimum of 25% of eligible costs from their own resources or from other sources, which do not contain state grants.
-Funds for large enterprises cannot be allocated before an examination of the documents has determined that the award of funds will have a beneficial incentive effect, i.e. result in or facilitate:
+The right to participate in the process of allocation of funds is awarded to investors who have investment projects in sectors that are in accordance with the decree and that apply for grants before the start of the realisation of the investment project (grant beneficiaries are required to provide a minimum of 25% of reasonable costs from their own resources or from other sources, which do not include state subsidy).

+A large company must first establish that the award of funds will have a beneficial incentive effect or influence on:

-- A substantial increase in the size of the project or - A substantial increase in the total amount of funds that are invested in the project or - A significant increase in the speed of implementation of the project or - The realisation of the project, where this would not have been achievable in the absence of the funds
+- A significant increase of the scope of the project - A significant increase in the total amount of funds invested by the fund beneficiary in the project - A significant increase of the speed at which the project is realised - Project realisation, if the absence of funding would prevent this

-Conditions for being awarded funds are:
+Conditions for allocation of funds

-- To maintain investment at the same location in the local-government area where the investment, i.e. direct investment, is realised, for at least five years after the implementation of the project for large enterprises, or at least three years for small and medium-sized businesses - Not to reduce the number of employees after the implementation of the investment project, over a period of five years for large enterprises, and three years for small and medium enterprises.
+- To maintain investment at the same location in the local-authority area where the investment is realised, for at least five years after the implementation of the project for large enterprises, or at least three years for small and medium-sized enterprises - Not to reduce the number of persons employed by the beneficiary after the implementation of the investment project, over a period of five years for large enterprises, and three years for small and medium-sized enterprises

-The deadlines for realising investment projects and creating new jobs are:
+The deadline for implementation of investment projects and the creation of new jobs

-- Up to three years from the date of applying for state grants, extendible up to five years, following a written explanation from the grant recipients, provided that the Council for Economic Development judges that the circumstances that led to the need for extension of the time are reasonable and that the deadline extension is justified and appropriate - For investments of special importance, the deadline for implementation of investment projects and creation of new jobs associated with the investment project, is up to ten years from the date of applying for state grants
+Up to three years from the date of applying for state grants, extendable to five years, following a written submission from the beneficiary, if the Council for Economic Development makes an assessment that the circumstances that led to the need for extension of the time is objective and that the deadline extension is justified and appropriate

+For investments of special importance, the deadline for implementation of investment projects and creation of new jobs associated with the investment project, is up to ten years from the application date.

-Investment projects for which funds may be awarded are:
+Investment projects for which funds can be allocated